tulir/mauirc/README.md

 A web-based UI-focused IRC client.
 Written in Go ([GopherJS](https://github.com/gopherjs/gopherjs)).

+## No longer maintained!
+I've stopped using IRC in favor of [Matrix](https://matrix.org).

+The master branch contains the older GopherJS version.
+There's a JavaScript version in the [rewrite-2](/tulir/mauirc/tree/rewrite-2) branch which is much faster and works fine, but doesn't have some mauIRC-specific things (e.g. settings menu).

 ## Setup
 ### Packages
 You can find the basic minified sources from the [Release section](https://github.com/tulir293/mauirc/releases).